chem330/chem330.github.io/lab-syllabus.md

 Written work may be checked for plagiarism using computer software.
 Plagiarism will NOT be tolerated and will by handled according to WCU's academic honesty policy.

+Artificial intelligence (AI) tools may be very valuable, but must also be used with extreme caution.
+Although you are not disallowed from using AI to help with your work, you must follow certain guidelines if you decide to do so.
+These are: (1) Do not use AI and the sole tool for your assignment; (2) if you use AI, you must explicitly state that you did so and cite the AI engine you used (e.g. ChatGPT-X); (3) you must fact check anything you produce with AI; (4) you should never use AI to be deceptive.
+Students found to be using AI outside these guidelines will be considered in violation of WCU's academic honesty policy.

 **Community Vision for Inclusive Excellence**: All members of the WCU community are expected to embrace WCU's mission of inclusive excellence.
 See the [Community Vision for Inclusive Excellence](https://www.wcu.edu/discover/diversity/eodp/).

 ## Resources